 The Boys & Girls Club of Greater Salem offers high quality care; state certified licensed Child Care during after school.
 Our program is open to children 5 years of age (enrolled in kindergarten) to 12 years.
 The main objective of the licensed program is to offer children a safe and fun environment with activities that promote physical, social and emotional development.
 This program includes daily activities and programs tied to the Massachusetts Curriculum Frameworks.
 The staff is highly trained and strives to expand learning opportunities and provide quality activities to increase the interest of children.
-We are located at the Witchcraft Heights Elementary School as well as the Saltonstall Elementary School.
+We are located at the Witchcraft Heights Elementary School as well as the Saltonstall Elementary School and our new location at Tabernacle Church.
 We also offer transportation from the Horace Mann Laboratory School to the Witchcraft after school program and from the Nathaniel Bowditch School to our Saltonstall after school program.

 Saltonstall Hours of Operation:

 Tabernacle Hours of Operation:

 We are also open during February and April School vacations and full professional development days from 7:30 a.m. – 6:00 p.m. at our Witchcraft location.
 Registration is required.